aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/archive/load-in-ms-word-2003-formats/load-in-the-microsoft-word-2003-wordprocessingml-format-overview/_index.md

 url: /net/load-in-the-microsoft-word-2003-wordprocessingml-format-overview/
 ---

+{{% alert color="warning" %}}

+This page has been archived and has not been updated for some time.
+It contains information for reference only.

+{{% /alert %}}

 {{% alert color="primary" %}}

 The following pages provide implementation details about how Aspose.Words loads a document in the WML format.